aljedaxi/daxi.ml/src/collections/talk-stuff/react-advanced-2022.md

 i understand i cover a lot of ground in this talk. i point to a lot of trails we don't go down.

-firstly, i don't think that [signals](https://preactjs.com/blog/introducing-signals) or redux are bad libraries/data management methods. i had like, 7 minutes and i needed a hook. sometimes it's worth it to be funny, even if you're going a little bit further out than you'd otherwise like to. and yes, saying that "react performs better than vanilla js *in general*" by treating three.js applications as a representative sample is somewhere between damn lies and statistics. the gripping hand in the question of performance is that [Mel](https://en.wikipedia.org/wiki/The_Story_of_Mel) isn't a representative sample of programmers.
+firstly, i don't think that [signals](https://preactjs.com/blog/introducing-signals) or redux are bad libraries/data management methods. i had 7 minutes and i needed a hook. sometimes it's worth it to be funny, even if you're going a little bit further out than you'd otherwise like to. and yes, saying that "react performs better than vanilla js *in general*" by treating three.js applications as a representative sample is somewhere between damn lies and statistics. the gripping hand in the question of performance is that [Mel](https://en.wikipedia.org/wiki/The_Story_of_Mel) isn't a representative sample of programmers, nor a representative sample of the task/concerns of programming.

 secondly, <a href="/collections/slides/react-advanced-2022/0/">the slides are here</a>. the outline of the talk is reprinted below. i may or may not have changed or jammed through some parts of the talk and settled on something slightly different, but this is what i had on my screen while i spoke.

-lastly, i'd like to offer some further directions for the interested listener. those are below the outline. quotes are linked to their sources in the outline. things that id've liked to've expanded upon link to some expansion in the <a href="#further-readings">further readings</a> section, or some external resource.
+lastly, i'd like to offer some further directions for the interested listener. those are below the outline. quotes are linked to their sources in the outline. i hope to fully expand upon everything i've touched upon here. until then, follow the links below.

 ## outline